 Planning on hitting the Road to Hana on Maui?
 It’s all about seeing waterfalls, going on hikes, and tasting yummy treats!
 Check out the best stops on the Road to Hana!

-This list of the best stops on the Road to Hana Maui contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best stops on the Road to Hana Maui was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Ready to explore the Road to Hana?